-However, some stakeholders are still being influenced against oxo-biodegradable plastic by the Ellen MacArthur Foundation (EMF) report of November 2017 on what EMF call "oxo-degradable" plastic, on their website.
+Some stakeholders are still being influenced against oxo-biodegradable plastic by the Ellen MacArthur Foundation (EMF) report of November 2017 on what EMF call "oxo-degradable" plastic, and the "Oxo-Statement" on their website.

 EMF say that "This report was originally published on 6 November 2017.
 In June 2018 the report was temporarily removed whilst the Foundation investigated queries raised by a third party."
 The third party was Symphony Environmental, who had engaged lawyers to point out to EMF that their report was inaccurate and misleading.